 - In the car, keep windows closed and make sure the air/air conditioning is being circulated from the inside, not outside air source.

 - Take extra measures for the very young and old – and for those with respiratory health issues.
-Possibly consider installing an air filter in your home
+Possibly consider installing an air filter in your home, like these ones here from Karma WaterShop Cyprus.

 - It’s encouraging to see that the Ministry of Education has now started recommending restrictions on outdoor activities/field-trips for children on days when the limits are over the recommended safe levels.
 A lot of schools have recently been keeping their pupils indoors during particularly bad dust storms, or at least restricting athletic activity during those days.
 If your school has not been taking any of these measures, make sure to talk to the Director of your school about your concerns.